 Trust distributions are recognised as revenue when the right to receive payment is established.
-Distribution income includes capital gains arising from the disposal of investments.
+Distribution income includes capital gains and return of capital arising from the disposal of underlying investments.
 Unrealised gains and losses are transferred to reserves and are not assessable or distributable until realised.
 Capital losses are not distributed to unitholders but are retained to be offset against any future realised capital gains.